aaydin-tr/divisor/README.md

 ## Limitations
 While Divisor has several features and benefits, it also has some limitations to be aware of:

-- Divisor version of the project only includes four load balancing algorithms: round-robin, weighted round-robin, IP-hash, and random.
-Other algorithms may be added in future releases.
-- Divisor currently operates at layer 7, meaning it is specifically designed for HTTP/HTTPS load balancing.
+- Divisor currently operates at layer 7, meaning it is specifically designed for HTTP load balancing.
 It does not support other protocols, such as TCP or UDP.
 - Divisor does not support HTTP/2 or HTTP/3, which may be important for some applications.
+- Divisor does not support TLS in both frontend and backend.

 Please keep these limitations in mind when considering whether this load balancer is the right choice for your project.